Siddhant2021/Siddhant2021/README.md

 # 💫 About Me:
-I'm a **Quantitative Research & AI Engineer** at Axxela Research & Analytics (partnered with Barclays), building production-scale AI systems, RAG platforms, and quantitative trading strategies.
+I'm a **Quantitative Research & AI Engineer** at Barclays, building production-scale AI systems, RAG platforms, and quantitative trading strategies.
 I graduated from **IIT Kanpur** in Mathematics & Scientific Computing .<br><br>
 I live at the intersection of *rigorous mathematics*, *cutting-edge AI*, and *financial markets* — building things that are both technically deep and practically impactful.

 ---